shimritmis/AngularTutorial/README.md

 - In your terminal type `ng generate component servers`
 or short way: `ng g c servers`
 - Update the html code to the `servers.component.html`

+### Step 04 - Adding bootstrap CSS
+- install bootstrap `npm i bootstrap`
+- Add the bootstrap css path to the `.angular-cli.json`
+- Add html code to verify that the css is loaded